andretran/DesktopDefense/README.md

 Project Information
 -------------------
-This is a recreation of a tower defense game known as "Desktop Defense" (written in Java).
+This is a re-creation of a tower defense game known as "Desktop Defense" (written in Java).

 I made this program as my final project for a CS class I took in grade 12.